 Denied entry at the Border?

-Refused entry is extremely stressful especially when your entry is directly related to your employment and you may face the risk of losing your job if you cannot come to Canada.
-On the other hand, due to the complexity of the law, especially when criminal issues are involved, even if a simple DUI charge, it is extremely important to handle your entry matter carefully and properly, to avoid any further complications, such as deportation, which does happen, even though it does not happen often.
+Being refused entry is extremely stressful especially when your entry is directly related to your employment and you may face the risk of losing your job if you cannot come to Canada.
+On the other hand, due to the complexity of the law, especially when criminal issues are involved, even if it’s a simple DUI charge, it is extremely important to handle your entry matter carefully and properly, to avoid any further complications, such as deportation, which does happen, even though it does not happen often.

 I, Mary Zhang, will help you thoroughly analyze your situation to determine if you need a TRP, and if yes, how to obtain one.